McGILL BIRD OBSERVATORY

 RETURN TO AGE/SEX OVERVIEW

-Females lack a black facial mask and have less spotting on the breast than males.
+Second-year females lack a distinct facial mask and have less spotting on the breast than males.
 Sometimes second-year females can be recognized when perched by their brownish primary coverts, but the contrast is more subtle on them than on males, and closer examination of the wing and tail is recommended.

 This pattern in the photo below is fairly typical of a second-year female wing, with dark gray to blackish greater coverts noticeably darker than the grayish-brown primary coverts, the outer ones of which are narrow and pointed (the primary coverts are often somewhat more brownish, as in the second photo).
-The unreplaced and somewhat worn tertials are also a good indicator of second-year birds of either sex.
+Unreplaced and somewhat worn tertials (as in the second photo) are also a good indicator of second-year birds of either sex.

 The rectrices are relatively narrow and pointed toward the tip, though not as much so as on some other small passerines.
-However, note that on r3 the white spot is reduced and on r2 it is entirely absent; some second-year females will have a spot on r2 though.
+However, note that on r3 the white spot is often reduced and on r2 it is still smaller or entirely absent.

 RETURN TO AGE/SEX OVERVIEW